ampproject/amphtml/.github/ISSUE_TEMPLATE/intent-to-implement--i2i-.md

 Provide a brief description of the feature/change you are planning on implementing.
 -->
 Link to Product Requirements Document (PRD):
+Link to User Research:
 <!--
 Add a link to the Product Requirements Document (PRD) (make sure it is accessible by anyone) here.
 A PRD is a document that highlights all the requirements for a product.
-It highglights what needs the component is trying to solve, the API it should offer and other details relevant to getting the implementation right.
+It highlights what needs the component is trying to solve, the API it should offer and other details relevant to getting the implementation right.
 See here for an example: bit.ly/amp-autocomplete-prd
+User Research highlights the research conducted with users to validate the requirements in the PRD above.
+See here for an example: bit.ly/baymard-install-research
 -->

 ## Design documents
 <!--
 Provide a link to your design documents once you have them.
 You do not need a design document to file this I2I.
 A technical design document highlights the different design considerations being considered when designing a new AMP component or feature.
-An example is as follows: bit.ly/amp-carousel-dd
+Here is an example for a design document hosted on GitHub: bit.ly/amp-carousel-dd, an other example of a Blink design document: bit.ly/blink-lazy-load
 UX Interaction Specs map out the different variants and states of an AMP component.
 It also maps the users flow through the different stages of a component.
-See here for an example: bit.ly/amp-autocomplete-ux
+See here for an example: bit.ly/autocomplete-ux
 -->
 - Technical Design Document
 - UX Interaction Specs